ayoubelmhamdi/linux/src/setting/brightness.md

 ```

 # fix i3status-rs
-we should use `elogind` that provide an service for `dbus` like `systemd` that help to adjuste the backlight.
+we should use `elogind` that provide an service for `dbus` like `systemd` that help to adjust the backlight.
 ```bash
 xbps-install -y elogind
 sudo ln -s /etc/sv/elogind/ /var/service